NetFoundry/azure-deploy/NetworkLoadBalancer/GCP/README.md

 ## Deploy LoadBalancer and 2 Customer Hosted Edge Routers to your VPC Network

 This terraform plan when used will create a new load balancer and 2 new NF Edge Routers in your existing VPC network.
-All NLB associated resources and options will be created/configured as well, among other things health checks to each ER, the lb algorithm will be set to "Five Tuple", and backend pool will be set to 2 ERs created part of this deployment.
+All NLB associated resources and options will be created/configured as well, among other things health checks to each ER, the lb algorithm will be set to "CLIENT_IP_PORT_PROTO", and backend pool will be set to 2 ERs created part of this deployment.
 Obviously, one can add more ERs or change any configuration option once all the resources are created.
-The vcn name, subnet prefix, and route table name must be provided.
+The vcn name, subnet prefix must be provided.
 It is recommended to use a dedicated subnet prefix for this deployment.

 **PREREQUISITES** \
 Need to Create 2 Customer Hosted Edge Routers on your NF Network using the following link [Get Reg Keys](https://nfconsole.io/login) and copy registration keys in the input variables file under nf_router_registration_key_list.